 This is where the rubber meets the road.
-Now you need to apply these patterns to real charts before you can actually claim your fame.
-Head on over to our Tradingview charts and get started on a few while it’s still fresh in your mind.
+Apply these patterns to your favorite trading chart before claming your fame.
+Head on over to our Tradingview charts and get started on a few while it’s still fresh on your mind.

-Once you’re comfortable with recognizing these patterns, throw a few dollars down on your favorite exchange (whatever you can manage – start slow).
+Once you’re comfortable with recognizing these patterns, throw a few dollars at your favorite exchange (whatever you can manage – start slow).
 See if you can win a few rounds within your own crypto trading challenge.

 Remember young grasshoppa, practice doesn’t necessitate real world experience, but it sure as hell helps!

-No matter what anyone has told you, producing a steady income with trading takes time, experience, dedication, and a lot of emotional grit.
-However unlike traditional markets, you can make money much faster with trading cryptocurrency due to its volatile marketplace and low barrier of entry.
+No matter what anyone’s ever told you, producing a steady income trading takes time, experience, dedication, and a lot of emotional grit.
+However unlike traditional markets, you can make money much faster trading cryptocurrency (and lose it just as fast) due to the markets volatile nature and low barrier of entry.

-There are 2 parts to becoming an successful crypto trader and that is mastering technical analysis as well as your own emotions.
-I would even go so far to say that the emotional aspect of trading is a bit more difficult.
-We’ll divulge into that aspect of trading in another guide.
+There are two vital aspects to become a successful crypto trader.
+Obtaining a solid understanding of technical analysis and managing your own emotions.
+I would go so far to say that the emotional aspect of trading is a bit more difficult, however we’ll dive more into that aspect of trading in another guide.

-Let’s talk technical analysis and some of the most basic cryptocurrency trading indicators you’ll need to master, in order to get a foothold on what you’re doing.
+Let’s talk technical analysis and some of the most basic crypto trading indicators you’ll need to learn, in order to get a grasp on what you’re doing.

-The only other option you have to make sense of all these variable numbers would be for you to calculate volume and price on a linear scale over time multiplied by pie over distance, but for most people that is completely impossible.
-Believe me, that crap will make your brain clench up faster than solving a trigonometry problem on 8 cans of red bull.
-Let’s just say, unless you’re a math genius, just stick to the charts, ok?
+The only other option you have to make sense of all these varying numbers would be for you to calculate volume and price on a linear scale over time.
+Take that number and multiply it by pie over distance.
+Easy right?

-There are two types of research methods that you want to be familiar with before starting to make actual trades; technical analysis and fundamental analysis.
+There are two types of research methods that you want to be familiar with before attempting to make any trade; technical and fundamental analysis.

-Fundamental analysis is focused on aspects of the development team behind each cryptocurrency.
-It also includes the latest news, and rumors surrounding your potential coin.
-Believe me, all these can play a major part on the value of any cryptocurrency.
+Fundamental analysis is focused on aspects of of a cryptocurrency like the development team, utility of the coin, white paper current investors, etc .
+The latest news, and rumors surrounding your potential coin can also be factored into fundamental analysis.
+All these play a major part on the value of any cryptocurrency.

-Before we go into details of technical analysis, remember that price movements within a chart are not random.
+Before we go covering the details of technical analysis, remember that price movements on a given chart are rarely ever random.
 They often follow a trend, both long or short term, depending on the timeframe you are looking at.

-In order to be a one of the great crypto traders of your time, you’re going to need to recognize these trends like chart and candlestick patterns, as well as certain indicators (RSI, MACD, Stochastics).
-We cover more about candlesticks patterns here.
-Click the link, as it opens in a new tab, and check it out once you’re done here.
+In order to be a one of the great crypto traders of our time, you’re going to need to recognize certain trends as well as chart and candlestick patterns.
+Also worth noting, trading indicators (RSI, MACD, Stochastics) are a great way to verify your TA strategies.

 One of the more simple indicators to identify in your early stages of your trading career are support and resistance lines.
-Trading patterns are always comprised of these lines.
+Trading patterns are always made up of of these two fundamental levels.

-Support (you can think of them as a base) is where you have more than two candlesticks that touch a particular price level on the way down a trend.
-These tend to bounce off support and move upwards from towards resistance to form another cycle.
-The more candlesticks that touch your support, the stronger it is.
-Let’s take a look at a strong support.
+Support is when you have more than two candlesticks that touch a particular price level towards the bottom of a trend.
+These tend to touch and bounce off support, thus moving up towards the top of the price level.
+These are known as resistance levels.
+A single bounce off support and resistance is known as a cycle.
+The more candlesticks that touch your support and resistance, the stronger they are.
+Let’s take a look at a strong support and resistance.

 As stated above, you need at least 2 touches of a candlestick, within a cycle, in order to claim any sort of support or resistance.
 I typically look for at least 3, in order to be more confident about a certain level.

-Ok, now you have mastered support and resistance lines (well, with a little practice you’ll get there), so let’s move onto trend lines.
+Ok, now that we’ve covered support and resistance levels let’s move onto trend lines.

-The major difference between support and resistance lines and trend lines are that trend lines “typically” tend to be drawn in a diagonal direction.
+The only major difference between support and resistance lines are the fact that trend lines tend to be drawn in a diagonal direction.
 Support and resistance are drawn with straight horizontal lines.
-That’s not always the case, but it’s more often than not.

 When it comes to trading, a picture is definitely worth 1000 words.
-In order to better conceptualize trend lines, let’s have a closer look at both a rising and falling trend.
+In order to better conceptualize trend lines, let’s have a closer look at both rising and falling trends.